Menu

 Apollos have had an excellent first half term back at school.
 They have settled back into the routine of school really well and have been enthusiastic and curious learners.
 I have really enjoyed getting to know each of them.

 In maths, the children have been learning about how they can use their understanding of number to solve problems in the most efficient way.
 They have looked at place value and how to accurately position numbers on a number line.
 They have learnt about how to round numbers to the nearest 10, 100 and 1000 as well as looking at a variety of mental methods for addition and subtraction.
-The children have shown great resilience in trying out a variety of methods for mental calculations which have required them to think flexibly.
+The children have shown great resilience in trying out a variety of methods for mental calculation that have required them to think flexibly.
 More recently, we have been looking at formal methods for addition and subtraction.
 The children have shown a growing awareness of the importance of organised presentation in their books.
 They have been learning how to tackle addition and subtraction calculations with numbers that include thousands, as well as testing their understanding with trickier missing number calculations.
 Please continue to focus on helping the children to learn their times tables facts as recall of these is essential in Year 4.

-In computing, the children have been learning about the internet - what it is made up of, how it works, what different parts of a website are called and how web pages are broken up.
-The children learnt new key vocabulary such as 'switch', 'router' and 'data centre' and the different roles that each of these play in 'The Internet'.
-They have also looked at different ways to access the internet and looked at 'content': what web content is, how it is uploaded to the internet, who has access and authorisation to upload content to the internet and why.
+In computing this half term, the children have been learning about 'The Internet' - what it is made up of, how it works, different parts of a website name and how web pages are broken up.
+The children learnt new key vocabulary, such as 'switch', 'router' and 'data centre' and the different roles that each of these play in 'The Internet'.
+They have also looked at different ways to access the internet and looked at 'content'; what web content is, how it is uploaded to the internet, who has access and authorisation to upload content to the internet and why.

 Our French lessons this term have focussed on introducing ourselves.
 We have learnt how to say hello, our names, how old we are, where we live, and our nationality.
-The children have had shown good conversational skills as they have role-played conversations in French.
+The children have had shown good conversational skills as they have role played conversations in French.

 In music, we have been working with Mr Mitchell on our drumming, rhythm and improvisation skills.